In California, Air Tanker Pilots Help Keep Wildfires At Bay

 "I would not give this up to go back and fly the airlines," the longtime pilot says.
 "Airlines was fun, I enjoyed that, but now having done this, there's nothing that I'd rather do in an airplane than what I'm doing."

 Outside the plane, standing in the jet's shadow, is Diego Calderoni, the co-captain of Tanker 914.
-He, too, relishes the harrowing profession he is in, but Calderoni is not sure how much the danger of his job registers with his family.
+Calderoni, too, relishes the harrowing profession he is in, but he is not sure how much the danger of his job registers with his family.

 "I think they don't know what I do," Calderoni says.
 He pauses, then, says in fits and starts, "I mean, they'll see it on TV, but they don't know all the ...
 I mean, they do know it's dangerous.
 I've always been in forms of aviation of this sort, so they've gotten used to it.
 They know what I do, and they know I'm happy doing it."